bparanj/crystal/programming/iac/docs/boto/tag-ami.md

 ### Note:

-- Replace `ImageId` with the actual AMI ID you want to use for launching the instance.
+- Replace `ImageId` with the  AMI ID you want to use for launching the instance.
 - The instance is launched immediately and runs until you stop or terminate it, which may incur AWS charges.
 - Adjust the instance type and other parameters as needed for your specific use case.